keruwang/audio-pseudo-haptics-ICAD2025-supplementary/README.md

-# Audio-Influenced Pseudo-Haptics: Supplementary Materials
+# Survey on Audio-Influenced Pseudo-Haptics: Supplementary Materials

 This repository contains supplementary materials for the paper: